Poke Ball

 thingiverse

-My young son, who of course is into Pokémon, wanted to create a poke ball.
-One that could be held together with magnets.
-So this is what we came up with.
-The top is held on with 4 magnets (two on top, two on the bottom.)
-The two half's of the ball should be printed with the opening down, supports on, unless your printer can handle that dome without support.
-I also printed the middle strip half's with support as well, to ensure the hole for the magnet didn't droop and not leave enough room for the magnet.
-You'll need 6mm x 3mm round magnets.
-(Link to the ones I used below).
-Also, this model does require some gluing, so you'll want an appropriate glue for your filament.
-I also used a tad of hot glue, as you'll see in the instructions, but you may be able to use the superglue here as well.
-Print all 5 parts.
-Insert 2 of the magnets into the receptacles in the middle band, then glue to two half's of the middle band together.
-The other 2 magnets go into the receptacles on the top of the ball.
-These are a little trickier.
-You'll need to come in blindly from the top, and slip the magnets into their holes.
-To hold the top magnets in place, I just squished a dollop of hot glue over the top of them.
-I've included a couple of pictures showing where the magnets go.
-Once the two half's of the middles strip are glued together, glue the middle strip to the bottom half of the ball.
-Be sure to align the round face of the strip to the cutout on the bottom half of the ball.
-Glue the button to this round face.
-Magnets: https://www.amazon.com/gp/product/B078BGGYH8/
+My young son, a Pokémon enthusiast, set out to create a unique poke ball that could be held together with magnets.
+Together, we came up with an innovative design.
+The top portion of the ball is secured by four magnets (two on top and two at the bottom).
+To print the two halves of the ball, place them upside down with supports in place, unless your 3D printer can handle the dome without additional support.
+I also printed the middle strip halves with supports to ensure the magnet hole doesn't sag and leave insufficient room for the magnet.
+You'll need six-millimeter by three-millimeter round magnets; you can find the ones I used here.
+This model requires some gluing, so be sure to use an appropriate adhesive for your filament.
+I also employed a small amount of hot glue in the instructions, but superglue may work as well.
+Print all five parts and insert two magnets into the receptacles on the middle band.
+Then, glue the two halves of the middle band together.
+The remaining two magnets go into the top receptacles on the ball.
+These are slightly more challenging to place since you need to approach from above without seeing them.
+To secure the top magnets in position, I applied a small amount of hot glue over them.
+Once the two halves of the middle strip are glued together, attach it to the bottom half of the ball, ensuring the round face aligns with the cutout on the bottom half.
+Finally, glue the button onto this round face.
+Magnets: https://www.amazon.com/gp/product/B078BGGYH8

 With this file you will be able to print Poke Ball with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Poke Ball.